 Visit a Dentist

 While properly brushing and flossing can keep plaque and tartar at bay, you should regularly visit a dentist.
 They can remove any tartar that’s collected on your teeth, and they can check to make sure your gums and teeth are healthy.
-Contact a local dentist, such as Schererville Family Dentistry and Chesterton Family Dentistry, to schedule an appointment for you and your family
+Contact a local dentist, such as Schererville Family Dentistry, to schedule an appointment for you and your family